susanmarie87/Wild_Boutique/README.md

 ### Color Scheme

+This new theme has been chosen because it feels like a breath of fresh air.
+The white navbar and other white elements across the site give the site such a light a bright feel.

-Colors are brand colors that have been adopted for their strong visual contrast in an attempt to make all content as easily consumable and suitable for visually impared users as possible.
+The dark text colors are brand colors that have been adopted for their strong visual contrast in an attempt to make all content as easily consumable and suitable for visually impared users as possible.
 * There are two main colors used throughout the project and they are listed below.
     * #FFFFFF - this is the color used in the header and footer as well as border colors fonts etc.
-    * #000- this is just your standard black that will be used as the
-    * #c197D2 - this is the off-white color used in the modal, forms, all auth etc. I wanted to have a nice easy to read white color and this was my preferred choice.
+    * #ebdee6-  A shade of white that is used in the buttons and contact form
+    * #f090b8 - A gentle red that is used in conjunction with white as a linear gradient to bring about an eye popping design that blends nicely with the flowers on the hero image.
+This ties the site together with the beautiful flowers in the hero image.

 ### Typography

-[Google Fonts](https://fonts.google.com/quicksand) will be the main font for all content.
+[Google Fonts](https://fonts.google.com/poppins) will be the main font for all content across links and buttons and all descriptiive messaging.
+[Google Fonts](https://fonts.google.com/Catamaran) will be used on the landing page for the Animated element section and also the card heading, This font was chosen because the hero image is strong and an equally strong font needed to be applied in order to avoid straining the eyes.

 ### Imagery